I Cheated On My Boyfriend And I Feel Awful

 When one partner cheats in a relationship, both parties end up suffering.
 The cheater usually feels racked with guilt and struggles to come to terms with their actions, while the partner who has been cheated on feels betrayed by someone they believed was loyal to them.
 Although men are slightly more likely to cheat than women, it is not uncommon to hear a female claim "I cheated on my boyfriend - what should I do?"

 If you have cheated on your boyfriend and are currently suffering from severe guilt, this is in some way a good sign.
 It shows you have an emotional connection to your partner and you understand the implications of your actions.
-This is the first step in addressing the issues at hand.
+Some people are serial cheaters and struggle to understand the damage this does to themselves and their partners.
+Acknowledging your actions and understanding the implication is the first step in addressing the issues at hand.

 Why do we cheat?

 Cheating is more common than we may think.
-Around 40% of women will cheat at some point in their lives, whether that be a long term affair or one-off incident.
+Around 40% of women will cheat at some point in their lives, whether that be a long-term affair or one-off incident.
 This is a huge statistic and one which exemplifies our flawed human nature.
 No one is perfect and mistakes happen.
-Many of us are slaves to our urges.
-Sometimes, we don't think about the long-term or we act impulsively.
+There are so many reasons why people cheat.
+Especially, women may be more prone to cheating if they are lacking an emotional connection with their partner.
+Many affairs start out with connecting intimately on an emotional level.
+Anger and frustration are other reasons.
+Sometimes, we don't think about the long-term and we act impulsively, which is especially likely if drugs or alcohol are involved.

 Even though I cheated on my boyfriend, can our relationship recover?

 Cheating is sometimes a reaction to an underlying problem in the relationship.
-Firstly, you need to be honest with yourself and ask why you cheated.
+First, you need to be honest with yourself and ask why you cheated.
 Was it through boredom?
+Are you searching for something that you don't have?
 Was it simply because the opportunity presented itself?
 Was it because you crave something more than your partner can offer?

-Your boyfriend will, of course, be upset or outraged; two normal reactions to betrayal.
-Apologize to him and let him know that the guilt was too much for you to handle.
-Initially, he may be inconsolable, but soon he will realize that being honest was the most necessary course of action for you to take.
+If you decide to tell him, your boyfriend will, of course, be upset, hurt, or outraged; all normal reactions to betrayal.
+Apologize to him and let him know that you felt he deserved to know.
+Initially, he may be inconsolable, but soon he will likely realize that being honest was the most necessary course of action for you to take.

 It is important to be aware, while many people are able to process their partner cheating and come to terms with it, some people will find it emotionally crippling.
-Confessing to infidelity could well be the end of your relationship, however, it is the only option you have in order to address your guilty conscience.
-There's a high likelihood your partner will forgive you.
+Confessing to infidelity could well be the end of your relationship, but you will not have the burden of carrying the guilt around with you and your boyfriend has the ability to decide if he wants to risk being with you and getting hurt again.
+Depending on the situation and your relationship, there's a chance your partner will forgive you.
 They may be very understanding of your predicament, they may have even experienced similar feelings in the past.
 If you and your partner are willing to work to fix your relationship, relationship counseling can be very beneficial to restoring it on how it once was.